Stay up-to-date here with the latest industry news, insights, advice for businesses planning pensions and media clips from the Acuvest team.

 Michael is an actuary and has over 40 years’ experience in investment markets.Michael gained his initial investmentexperience with Irish Life, where he became head of fixed income in 1978.
 He then worked in London between 1980 and 1991 in a variety of investment roles with Citibank, Charles Fulton (IDB) and Bank of Ireland Asset Management.In 1991 Michael became director and head of investment at New Ireland Investment Managers.
 From 1997 to 2006 he was an associate director of BIAM (Bank of Ireland Asset Management) and a director of BIAM (US) where he worked in a client servicing and business development role.Michael joined Acuvest in 2007.

-Since 2011 he has, on a yearly basis, reviewed and signed off all of the Pensions, Investment and Life Assurance textbooks produced by LIA for their Qualified Financial Adviser (QFA) course, and also the Professional Diploma in Retirement Planning Advice (RPA) course, which covers all technical issues involved with pensions in the private and public sector.
-The latter has now become the core qualification for practicing regulated advisers providing pension advice to retail customers in Ireland.
-He writes the quarterly Financial Professional Factsheet which is published by LIA and issued to its circa 10,000 members; this is a 'facts at your finger tips' guide for all pension, investment and life assurance issues.
+He reviews all Pensions, Investment and Life Assurance textbooks produced by the LIA for their Qualified Financial Adviser (QFA) course, and also the Professional Diploma in Retirement Planning Advice (RPA) course, which covers all technical issues involved with pensions in the private and public sector.

 David Kingston is a maths major from Oxford University and a Fellow of both the Faculty of Actuaries and the Society of Actuaries in Ireland.
 He joined Irish Life in 1968, having worked in pensions and investments with Scottish Widows.
 David led a number of divisions in Irish Life including investment management, pensions and marketing before becoming CEO, a position he held for fourteen years until 1998.
 During this time David led the company’s move from Government ownership to Stock Exchange flotation.